 FAQs

-The parade kicks off at 10:00 AM from Town Square, with events continuing throughout the morning.
+The parade kicks off at 12:45 PM from Ashmount Terrace (Old Hospital), with events continuing throughout the morning.

 Key parking areas include Dingle Marina Car Park, SuperValu Dingle Parking Lot, and Paid Parking near Harbour Road.